Sycamorers/vggt-qwen3/README.md

 **Resuming**
 - Accelerate state is saved every `save_every_steps` to `ckpts/stage2_3d/step_xxxxx/`.
 - Resume by pointing `--output_dir` (or editing `train_fixed.sh`) to the existing folder; Accelerate will load state automatically.

+Detailed training workflow (including troubleshooting and tips) is documented in `docs/COMPLETE_TRAINING_GUIDE.md`.

 ---